pengwei715/mapping-Chicago-tickets-permits/ticket_project/README.md

  be of the form "YYYY-MM-DD".
  - "end_date": an upper limit (exclusive) on the date a ticket was issued.
 Must be of the form "YYYY-MM-DD".
  - "location": a location to find tickets within a four square mile box of.
-Must be a Chicago, IL address, submitted in the form "<Street Number> <Street Direction> <Street Name>".
-For example, 1307 E. 60th Street, Chicago, IL 60637 would be passed as "6031 E. 60th Street".
+For example, "1307 E. 60th Street, Chicago, IL 60637" 60637 would be passed as "6031 E. 60th Street".
  - 'closing_type': the type of street closure associated with the location.
  Valid entries are: "Curblane", "Sidewalk", "Full", "Partial", and "Intermitte"